PHeonix25/PHeonix25.github.io/speaking.md

 ---

 I speak at technology events around the world, often with a focus on continuous integration, continuous delivery and the mindset required to be successful in these areas; occasionally diving deeper into developer mentality and/or leadership topics.
-I believe in making my talks light and lively, but at the same time ensuring there are clear drivers for attendees.
+I believe in making my talks light and lively, but at the same time ensuring there are clear calls-to-action for attendees.

 Thankfully, in my current day job of Development Manager at Coolblue (one of the largest e-commerce retailers in the Netherlands), I am in a position to drive these changes, and then "report back" with the learnings we've made.
 Some of my most successful presentations stem from these real-world exercises, experiments & achievements.